string-name-k1d/Robotics-Notes/Embedeed/IO/PWM_Servo.md

 ### Controlling servo with PWM
 #### Connections
+> WARNING: DO NOT MOVE THE SERVO MOTOR SHAFT BY HAND!\
+It may burnt your board when connected.

 Connect the servo motor to the correct pins of your mainboard

 - Orange PWM wire of servo connect to the pin you chose (PC7(TIM3\_CH2) for the example above)